AZERBAIJAN DEMOCRATIC REPUBLIC — THE FIRST PARLIAMENTARY REPUBLIC IN THE EAST

 The declaration of independence introduced to the Caucasus governor in Tbilisi by the National Council of Azerbaijan in such complicated conditions was the most prominent legal document of the Azeri democracy and parliamentary system and retains its significance even today.

-Though acting in the extremely complicated situation the government of the Republic that tried to perpetuate the national resurrection of our people always attached a great deal of attention to the development of science, national education and enlightenment and public health.
-Different schools, grammar schools, maiden schools, kindergartens, short-term teachers' training courses and libraries opened in all the regions of the country, villages were provided with the clinics and veterinarian centres the struggle with infectious diseases was conducted.
+Though acting in an extremely complicated situation the government of the Republic that tried to perpetuate the national resurrection of our people always attached a great deal of attention to the development of science, national education and enlightenment, and public health.
+Different schools, grammar schools, maiden schools, kindergartens, short-term teachers' training courses, and libraries opened in all the regions of the country, villages were provided with clinics and veterinarian centers the struggle with infectious diseases was conducted.

-The republican government and the parliament, that paid great attention to the development of the science and education immediately started the training of national specialists in the said fields.
-At that period 100 young people of Azerbaijan were sent to study in foreign countries by the proposal of the government.
-The importance attached to this work is revealed in the fact that the Parliament created a special commission headed by M.E.Rasulzade and comprising five people (Mehdi bey Hadjynsky, Ahmed bey Repinov, Qara bey Qarabeyov, Abdulla bey Efendiyev) to select those to be sent abroad on the competitive basis.
+The republican government and the parliament, which paid great attention to the development of science and education immediately started the training of national specialists in the said fields.
+At that period 100 young people of Azerbaijan were sent to study in foreign countries at the proposal of the government.
+The importance attached to this work is revealed in the fact that the Parliament created a special commission headed by M.E.Rasulzade and comprising five people (Mehdi bey Hadjynsky, Ahmed bey Repinov, Gara bey Garabeyov, Abdulla bey Efendiyev) to select those to be sent abroad on the competitive basis.
 By the resolution of the commission, 45 people were sent to France, 23 people to Italy, 10 people to England, 9 people to Turkey to study at high schools.
 10 people to be sent to study in Russia could not go there due to the commencement of the civil war.

 The Parliament of the Republic of Azerbaijan and the government had done much for introducing the young republic in the international arena in order to prevent the intervention of foreign countries.
 Due to that, the Parliament of the country carried out a resolution on the delegation led by the parliament chair A.M.Topchubashev to be sent to the peace conference in Paris on December 28, 1918.
 Though the prominent state official of the Republic A.M.Topchubashev removing hard obstacles attained the de-facto recognition of the republic by a number of big countries the intervention of the eleventh Red Army to the North Azerbaijan his activity remained half done.